dougeby/IntuneDocs/InTuneDocs/DeployUse/install-the-windows-pc-client-with-microsoft-intune.md

 Windows PCs can be enrolled by installing the Intune client software.
 The Intune client software can be installed in the following ways:

 - Manually installed
-- Install using Group policy
+- Installed by using Group policy
-- Include in a disk image
+- Included in a disk image
 - Installed by users

-## Download Intune client software
+## Download the Intune client software

-All methods, except where users install the Intune client software themselves, require that you download the software so it can be deployed.
+All methods, except those for which users install the Intune client software themselves, require that you download the software so it can be deployed.

-1. In the [Microsoft Intune administration console](https://manage.microsoft.com/), click **Admin** &gt; **Client Software Download**
+1. In the [Microsoft Intune administration console](https://manage.microsoft.com/), click **Admin** &gt; **Client Software Download**.

   ![Download the Intune PC client](../media/pc-sa-client-download.png)

-2. On the **Client Software Download** page, click **Download Client Software** and save the **Microsoft_Intune_Setup.zip** package containing the software to a secure location on your network.
+2. On the **Client Software Download** page, click **Download Client Software**.
+Then save the **Microsoft_Intune_Setup.zip** package that contains the software to a secure location on your network.

     > [!NOTE]
     > The Intune client software installation package contains information about your account.
 If unauthorized users gain access to the installation package, they can enroll computers to the account that is represented by its embedded certificate.